How to make a potato risotto with beer and cheese. Think comforting beer cheese flavors with creamy, fluffy potatoes.

-This beer potato risotto is genuinely a bowl of comfort food when eaten on its own, even though most frequently we serve it as a side to grilled steak or pork chops.
-We strongly favor Pilsner in preparing it.
-The role of the beer is minimal but delivers a solid infusion of biscuity malt flavor and mild herbal notes from Noble hops.
+This beer potato risotto is genuinely a bowl of comfort food when eaten on its own, even though most frequently we serve it as a side.
+We strongly favor Pilsner lager when preparing it.
+The role of the beer is a supporting one, but delivers a solid infusion of biscuity malt flavor and mild herbal notes from Noble hops.

 As far as cooking with beer goes, this recipe is a long time favorite of ours.